 Some drivers fail to follow road rules and do not obey traffic signals, such as stop signs or red lights.
 When drivers fail to obey traffic signals, they are not using reasonable care for the safety of others.
 The result can be catastrophic injuries, such as spinal cord injuries, traumatic brain injuries, disfigurement, or even deaths that could have been prevented.
-At Black & DePaoli, our car accident lawyers may be able to provide aggressive representation to victims of accidents caused by traffic signal violations.
+At The Law Office of Black & DePaoli, PC, our car accident lawyers may be able to provide aggressive representation to victims of accidents caused by traffic signal violations.

 Accidents Caused by Traffic Signal Violations